Skip to main content

 Loving Tan 2 HR Express Mousse

-Yes, there was a slight tan and it was even looking, but it was not nearly as noticeable as others on this list.
-I felt like it never fully developed on my skin and considered even redoing it.
-I opted not to re-test it because I followed the instructions correctly and couldn't think of how this would be a user error—except maybe that I should have gone with the dark solution or the “deluxe bronzing mousse” line instead of the two-hour express one.
-I’ve heard nothing but excellent things about this brand, and my experience with using this tanner was a positive one aside from the color that developed.
-For that reason I wouldn’t discount Loving Tan, but I wouldn’t recommend picking up this particular one in the medium shade.
+Yes, there was a slight tan, and it looked even, but it was not nearly as noticeable as others on this list.
+I felt like it never fully developed on my skin, so I considered even redoing it.
+I opted not to re-test it because I followed the instructions correctly and couldn't think of how this would be a user error, except maybe that I should have gone with the dark solution or the "deluxe bronzing mousse" line instead of the two-hour express one.
+I’ve heard nothing but excellent things about this brand, and my experience with using this tanner was a positive one, aside from the color that developed.
+For that reason, I wouldn’t discount Loving Tan, but I wouldn’t recommend picking up this particular one in the medium shade.

 Pros